 Deus mare, Friso litora fecit

-Reclamation of land was an activity of the church during the High Middle Ages.
-In the spirit of the book of Genesis cloisters, monasteries and abbey's tried to finish the creation of land.
-It were especially the severe, skinny monks of the Cistercian Order that were very much involved in this line of hard work.
-With the Reformation in the sixteenth century AD, though, reclamation of land became a task of farmers, the so-called dijkgraafs 'dyke counts'.
-In English language called a dyke-warden and in German a Deichgraf.
-A task of water boards too, which in German language are called Wasserverbände and in Dutch waterschappen.
-In the Netherlands, from the first half of the twentieth century AD, reclamation of land became a task of the central government.
-Since then, gaining new land no longer was the sole objective.
-Tidal marshlands were increasingly regarded as a first barrier to protect the land, as well.
-To slow down rough seas and that way protecting the dykes behind it.
+Reclamation of land was an activity of the church in the High Middle Ages.
+In the spirit of the book of Genesis, cloisters, monasteries, and abbeys tried to finish the creation of land.
+It was especially the severe, skinny monks of the Cistercian Order who were very much involved in this line of hard work.
+With the Protestant Reformation in the sixteenth century, though, land reclamation became a task of farmers, the so-called dyke wardens.
+In the Dutch language, dijkgraafs, and in the German language, Deichgraf, both meaning 'dyke counts.'
+A task of water boards (not to be confused with waterboarding) too, which in the Dutch language are called waterschappen and in the German language Wasserverbände.

-As a hiker of the Frisia Coast Trail this would be the moment to reach for your GPS or SPOT device.
+As a hiker, this would be the moment to reach for your GPS or SPOT device.
 They were not that fortunate half a century ago.
 Instead, the men disagreed on the proper course to safety.
 They had to move because the sea would swallow the plates and mud flats soon.
-After that, the waterwolf would certainly swallow them as well.
+After that, the water wolf, rising to 2.5 meters, would certainly swallow them as well.
 A trapped feeling you might compare with being inside a smoking house burning down.
 Willem decided to go in one direction.
-The wrong direction as it turned out.
-To swim better he took off his coat and boots.
+The wrong direction, as it turned out.
+To swim better, he took off his coat and boots.
 His two colleagues went the other direction.

 Only his jacket and boots were found

-And when you go to, for example, the salt marshes of province Friesland at the hamlet of Zwarte Haan or at the village Peasens-Moddergat today, you can still see the dam and trench relics of those though men.
-The gens durissima maritima.
+And when you go to, for example, the salt marshes of province Friesland at Zwarte Haan, or at the village of Paesens-Moddergat today, you can see the dam and trench relics of those tough marine men; the gens durissima maritima.

 Walking from the island Texel to the island Vlieland is even possible.
-It's not for the faint-hearted.
+This is not for the faint heart, though.
 As a crow flies, this distance is only three kilometers.
 Walking it, is thirty kilometers.
-It means you have to defy a full high tide at sea, called overtijen in Dutch.
-That can be during the night too.
-You build your own scaffold of poles and nets, called a wadstoel 'wad stool' to hang above the sea during high tide and -if possible- to sleep in.
-Thrilling experience.
+It means you have to defy a full high tide at sea, called overtijen in Dutch, which can be during the night too.
+You build your own scaffold of poles and nets, called a wadstoel 'wad stool' to hang above the sea during high tide and, if possible, to sleep in.
+Thrilling experience, must be.

-Here some information and addresses:
+Here some information and addresses to walk the sea: